MiloTheFish8/frontend-curriculum/notes/javascript.md

   'home city': 'London'
 };
 // propOfAnObject: varName = default
+// what : goes where
 const {name: catName, color: catColor = 'White'} = cat;
 // with folded objects
-const {address: {street: catStreet}} = cat;
+// no const for address, only for the content const {address: {street: catStreet}} = cat;
 // for combined prop use quotes const {'home city': catCity} = cat;